Skip to content

 The most direct enforcement path runs through the IRS Office of Professional Responsibility (OPR), which has authority to sanction enrolled agents, Certified Public Accountants (CPAs), and attorneys under Circular 230.
 Available sanctions range from a formal reprimand to indefinite suspension or disbarment from practice before the IRS.
 While Circular 230 applies specifically to credentialed preparers, the IRS can revoke any PTIN holder's number for conduct incompatible with the privilege of preparing federal tax returns.

 A data breach affecting client tax information also triggers notification obligations under state law.
 As of 2026, all 50 states have enacted data breach notification statutes, and many impose civil penalties for failures in security program maintenance.
-Some state laws specifically designate tax return information as a protected data category with elevated notice requirements and shorter notification windows — in some states as little as 30 days from discovery.
+Some state laws specifically designate tax return information as a protected data category with elevated notice requirements and shorter notification windows, in some states as little as 30 days from discovery.

-Beyond regulatory consequences, preparers who experience a breach without documented security programs face substantially elevated civil liability from affected clients.
-Courts have consistently treated the absence of a written security policy as evidence of negligence per se — meaning the preparer is presumed to have been negligent, shifting the burden of proof.
-Your PTIN WISP is, among other things, a legal defense document — evidence that you exercised reasonable care in protecting client data.
+Beyond regulatory consequences, preparers who experience a breach without a documented security program face substantially elevated civil liability from affected clients.
+Courts have often treated the absence of a written security policy as evidence of negligence, shifting the practical burden onto the preparer.
+Your PTIN WISP is, among other things, a legal defense document, evidence that you exercised reasonable care in protecting client data.
+For a detailed view of how these incidents develop in the tax field, see how identity theft prevention for tax pros reduces your exposure, and our overview of what to do after a data breach.

 PTIN WISP Documentation: What to Keep and for How Long

-A WISP is not a single document — it is a documentation system.
+A WISP is not a single document.
+It is a documentation system.
 Beyond the written plan itself, maintaining records that demonstrate your security program is active and operational is what separates a compliant practice from one that simply has paperwork on file.
 Both the IRS and FTC emphasize that evidence of implementation matters as much as the plan itself.

 The records you should maintain as part of your PTIN WISP compliance package include:

-• The current WISP — signed and dated by the designated information security coordinator, reflecting your actual systems and workflows as of the signature date
+• The current WISP, signed and dated by the designated information security coordinator, reflecting your actual systems and workflows as of the signature date

-• Prior WISP versions — retained to demonstrate a history of updates and program evolution over time
+• Prior WISP versions, retained to demonstrate a history of updates and program evolution over time

-• Access control records — documenting who has access to which systems, when access was granted or revoked, and the business justification
+• Access control records, documenting who has access to which systems, when access was granted or revoked, and the business justification

 No single federal statute specifies a retention period for WISP documentation, but IRS practice guidance and FTC enforcement precedent point to a minimum of five years for all security program records.
-State-level requirements may be longer — California and New York both impose extended retention obligations for financial records.
+State-level requirements may be longer; California and New York both impose extended retention obligations for financial records.

-Store these records in a secure location separate from the primary systems that a breach might compromise.
+Store these records in a secure location separate from the primary systems a breach might compromise.
 Cloud-based encrypted storage with access limited to the security coordinator and firm leadership is the recommended approach.
-Ensure your information security coordinator has documented access to all compliance records at all times.
+For guidance on structuring your documentation alongside your broader IRS obligations, including those tied to Electronic Filing Identification Numbers (EFINs), see our breakdown of IRS Written Information Security Plan requirements and our guide to a WISP for a small tax firm.

 Bottom Line